MolonCrest/IPOS/IPOS/README.md

 - Open purchase orders report
 - Transaction log report

-These reports print directly in the console so they are easy to test during the walkthrough.
+These reports print directly in the console so they are easy to test.